 Waterproof Jacket and Pants

-Gore-Tex (or similar waterproofing) will work well in most cases, however, if the forecast looks wet for the duration of the trip we may recommend rubberized rain gear.
+Gore-Tex (or similar waterproofing) will work well in most cases, however, if the forecast looks wet for the duration of the trip highly recommend rubberized rain gear.
 If you'd rather wait to see how the forecast pans out you can pick up rubberized rain gear in Seward.
-Skip water resistant or inexpensive raingear.
+Skip water resistant or inexpensive rain gear, it will not work and you'll be cold and wet.
 It's much easier to enjoy Alaska's liquid sunshine when you're warm and dry.